 I still forget things–like accidentally leaving my husband’s lunch out on the counter overnight instead of in the fridge where it belongs.
-Yeah, that happened last night.
+Yeah…that happened last night.

 When it comes to managing your symptoms, behavioral strategies become really important, or so I’ve learned for myself.
 I’ve discovered some practical tips to help bridge the gap.

-Practical Health Strategies for ADHD
+Practical Health Strategies Are Part of Your Holistic Approach to ADHD

 Exercise is Your Trump Card

 Daily exercise is the goal but for many people that may not be realistic.
 Set your sights on exercising more days that not.
 More vigorous exercise may be most helpful but moving your body more in general is really what we are going for.

 Mind Your Diet

-Whether you are on stimulants or not on stimulants, your diet is a really important factor in ADHD management.
+Whether you are on stimulants or not on stimulants, your diet is a really important factor in your holistic approach to ADHD.
 It’s been said that many ADHDers (myself included) tend to crave carbs and sugar but all the simple sugars really mess with your attention, focus, impulse control, and hyperactivity.
 So, basically all the symptoms of ADHD..

 Eat regular.
 Eat balanced.
 If you are on stimulants, it’s easy to forget to eat.
 Don’t fall into that trap.
 Set a timer if you have to but not eating regularly can decrease the effect of your medication and hurt your body in the process, making you feel weak and dizzy (guilty on that one, but I’ve learned my lesson).

 - Related: ADHD Eating Habits and Managing Your Weight